ietf-gitwg/using-github/draft-ietf-git-using-github.md

 Working Group Chairs are responsible for ensuring that any policy they adopt is enforced and maintained.

-Repositories MUST include a copy or reference to the policy that applies to managing any documents they contain.
-Updating the README or CONTRIBUTING file in the repository with details of the process ensures that the process is recorded in a stable location other than the mailing list archive.
-This also makes Working Group policies available to casual contributors who might only interact with the GitHub repository.

-GitHub prominently links to the CONTRIBUTING file on certain pages.
-This file SHOULD be used in preference to the README for information that new contributors need.
-A link to the CONTRIBUTING file from the README is advised.

 The set of GitHub features ({{features}}) that the Working Group relies upon need to be clearly documented in policies.
 This document provides some guidance